icomse/3rd_workshop_advanced_sampling/Friday/README.md

 - [Video for cFFS explanantion](https://www.youtube.com/watch?v=xfzFO4RkGM8)
 - [Video for FFS tutorial](https://www.youtube.com/watch?v=04Dxm57VLMI)

-## Getting setup and downloading the tutorials:
+## Getting setup and downloading the tutorials (NOTE: much of the material about accessing computing resources was for the workshop, and will not be available for people viewing the information after the workshop)

 - To get this started, please login to Bridges2 OnDemand via: https://ondemand.bridges2.psc.edu/pun/sys/dashboard/